-A school visit to Dublin Zoo on a fine summer’s day.
-The highlight is a visit to the elephant’s enclosure where the Zookeeper demonstrates to the school boys how he can mount the elephant like a horse.
+Father Delaney’s lens captures a school visit to Dublin Zoo.
+The highlight is a visit to the elephant enclosure where the Zookeeper demonstrates how to mount the elephant like a horse.

 With kind permission of Irene Devitt.